netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 ============================

 The log parser can send parameters to events.
-All capture groups will be sent to the event as a parameters.
-For Windows additional parameters are provided.
+All capture groups will be sent to the event as parameters.

 +----------+----------------------------------------------------+
 | Number   | Description                                        |